u-aaa/House-_prediction_model/README.md

 as part of the request data.
 The endpoint can predict up to 2 prices per request.

 ## Usage
-Post request should e made using a list with 13 numbers.
+Post request should be made using a list with 13 numbers.
 2 lists can also be passed into the request.

 ```python
 import json